bw2/bw2.github.io/2023-07-31-adjacent-repeats-in-expansion-hunter-catalogs.md

 ### Manual review of read visualizations

 I then looked at REViewer images for 100 loci where adding adjacent repeats changed the genotype by 3 or more repeats total.
-For this, I selected loci where adjacent repeats didn't have any spacers between them, since on initial review, it looked like these were the loci where genotype quality improved most clearly after the addition of adjacent repeats.
+For this, I selected only pure repeat loci where adjacent repeats didn't have any spacers between them (since on initial review, it looked like these were the loci where genotype quality improved most clearly after the addition of adjacent repeats).
 At each locus, I compared two images: one from running ExpansionHunter with adjacent repeats specified, and one without adjacent repeats.

 The stats for these 100 loci were: